Rangi42/polishedcrystal/README.md

 These changes have been made since the previous 1.1.0 release.
 If you build the project as-is, it will include all of them.

+* Add: Music by Mmmmmm for the final battle.
 * Add: Wild Sneasel may hold a Razor Claw.
 * Add: Wild Gligar may hold a Razor Fang.
 * Add: Wild Oddish are rare in Ilex Forest during the day.